Shinto priest: History

-Yoshida Shinto was established in the 15^{th} century by Yoshida Kanetomo who gained the power to distribute shrine licenses as a representative of the emperor.
-By the mid-16^{th} century, his descendant was distributing these licenses far and wide, and having these licenses determined what ritual garb a priest could wear.
+Yoshida Shinto was established in the 15th century by Yoshida Kanetomo who gained the power to distribute shrine licenses as a representative of the emperor.
+By the mid-16th century, his descendant was distributing these licenses far and wide, and having these licenses determined what ritual garb a priest could wear.
 The Shrine Article (神社条目, jinja jōmoku) of 1665 detailed how shrine priests obtained court rank, and gave the Yoshida family control over these assignments of rank and the types of ritual garb priests wore, bringing thousands of provincial priests under Yoshida authority.
-The Yoshida family was opposed by the Shirakawa family in the 18^{th} century who similarly recruited regional priests.
+The Yoshida family was opposed by the Shirakawa family in the 18th century who similarly recruited regional priests.

-The Yoshida and Shirakawa family lost their power with the Meiji Restoration (1868), though they retained some control over imperial rites.
+The Yoshida and Shirakawa families lost their power with the Meiji Restoration (1868), though they retained some control over imperial rites.
 The priesthood was put under the authority of the newly established Bureau of Rites and the Yoshida and Shirakawa licenses were invalidated, requiring priests to be recertified through a national examination, with some removed and replaced.
 Hereditary priest positions were outlawed in 1871, though many shrine family lines remained intact.

 The 1880s and 1890s saw the first unified priesthood when priests across Japan began an organized movement to reestablish the Department of Divinities in order to protect their livelihood, resulting in the establishment of the Fellowship of Shinto Priests (神官同志会, Shinkan Dōshikai) which was renamed to the National Association of Shinto Priests.
 Several regional organizations were also formed at this time, and priests were urged to refrain from the religious acts of preaching and proselytizing and instead remain enactors of rituals.

 The Association of Shinto Shrines was established in 1946 after the dismantling of the State Shinto system during the American occupation following World War II which removed all government support of shrines.
-While the Association’s primary agenda is to rebuild the public function of Shinto rituals, individual priests are free to operate as they wish.
-A 2024 survey on religious organizations by the Agency for Cultural Affairs found there are approximately 65,000 Shinto priests in Japan, though the definition of priest was left open for the answering organization to determine.
+While the Association's primary agenda is to rebuild the public function of Shinto rituals, individual priests are free to operate as they wish.
+A 2024 survey on religious organizations by the Agency for Cultural Affairs found there are approximately 65,000 priests in Shinto-related religions across Japan, though the definition of priest was left open for the answering organization to determine.
+In the same year, the Association of Shinto Shrines reported having approximately 21,000 registered priests.

 Description

-Within the same shrine, such as at Ise Jingū or Ōmiwa Shrine, there can be different types of kannushi at the same time; these may be called, for example, (大神主, Ō-kannushi), (総神主, Sō-kannushi), or (権神主, Gon-kannushi).
-Kannushi are assisted in their religious or clerical work by women called miko.

 Shinto priests can marry, and their children usually inherit their position.
 Although this hereditary status is no longer legally granted, it continues in practice.
+Women can also become Shinto priests, and widows can succeed their husbands in their job.
+Priests are assisted in their religious or clerical work by women called miko.